JanHerca/urantiapedia/output/wikijs/article/Richard_S_Omura/The_Rise_of_Spiritual_Technology.md

 One tool that is very handy to have in seeking spiritual truth is the ability for discernment. _The Urantia Book_ tells us about a cosmic endowment that we all have, but many do not use, something that can and should be developed to a greater degree; this is called “the reality response.”

 > There exists in all personality associations of the cosmic mind a quality which might be denominated the “reality response.”
-It is this universal cosmic endowment of will creatures which saves them from becoming helpless victims of the implied a priori assumptions of science, philosophy, and religion [[UB 16:6.4](/en/The_Urantia_Book/16#p6_4)]
+It is this universal cosmic endowment of will creatures which saves them from becoming helpless victims of the implied a priori assumptions of science, philosophy, and religion. . . . [[UB 16:6.4](/en/The_Urantia_Book/16#p6_4)]

 Let’s be clear in what “a priori” means. “a pri·o·ri 1.
 Proceeding from a known or assumed cause to a necessarily related effect; deductive.
 2a.
 Derived by or designating the process of reasoning without reference to particular facts or experience. b.
 Knowable without appeal to particular experience.
 3. Made before or without examination; not supported by factual study.”
 [The American Heritage® Dictionary of the English Language: Fourth Edition.
 2000.]